From Statistics Explained

 - Statistics on the production of manufactured goods (ESMS metadata file — prom_esms)

 - The comparisons between years in this article are done in constant price.
 The survey collects data in current price.
-Constant price have been obtained using the Short-term business statistics 'Industry producer prices index - annual data'.
+Constant price have been obtained using the Short-term business statistics 'Producer prices in industry, total - annual data (2010 = 100)'.

 Source data for tables, figures and maps on this page (MS Excel)